algosup/2022-2023-project-1-smart-signage-Project-3-group/functional.md

 <!-- ## Need to verify what the law tells about this type of project. -->

-### Energy crisis <!--(out of scope ?) (requirements) -->
-According to the energy crisis, a new tool will maybe appears to keep up to date about the level of electricity available in France in real time.
-It is called "carte météo de l'éléctricité".
-It will be important to program the LEDs according to the estimates of this card.

 ## Non goals
 This version will **not** support the following features:
 - Send information by wifi for security reasons.